cherch173/cherch173/README.md

 Feel free to enjoy the code I've already posted of some templates for [Air Hockey](https://boomtown.surge.sh), Connect Four, Tic Tac Toe, Pong and more.

 ***
 ***
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... version 2.0 of BOOMTOWN, my browser-based hybrid of Pong and Air Hockey
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Node.js, Express, Python and Mongo.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...